 |Paper title||Evolutionary Genetics|

 - Professor Jon Waters

 Professor Graham Wallis

 - Teaching Arrangements

-- The first section (Prof Waters) explores phylogenetic and genomic approaches to the study of evolutionary and biogeographic processes below the species level
+- The first section (Professor Waters) explores phylogenetic and genomic approaches to the study of evolutionary and biogeographic processes below the species level.

-- The final section (Prof Wallis) explores the application of genetic approaches to the study of species concepts, speciation and natural selection
+- The final section (Professor Wallis) explores the application of genetic approaches to the study of species concepts, speciation and natural selection.

 - Textbooks are not required for this paper.